walles/cleverdrawer/README.md

 * Remove Settings entry in the ... menu
 * Include launch history JSON in the Contact Developer e-mails
 * Improve readability by updating color scheme & icon
+* Get a real-world launch history and test the prediction algorithm using that